renatobo/DucatiPanigaleCanBus/README.md

 - Pin1 (+12) and Pin2 (ground) connect to the buck converter to power the ESP32
 - Pin3 and Pin4 carry the CANBUS signal going to the transceiver

+## Building the software in Platform IO and Arduino IDE

+This project is best handled with Platform.io.
+Nonetheless, it uses the Arduino framework so you can use the Arduino IDE as well.

+Steps required to compile this in the Arduino IDE

+- copy content of `src` and `include` into your sketch folder
+- perform a `git clone https://github.com/timurrrr/arduino-CAN` in the sketch folder, or copy a zip file from github directly
+- move the content of `arduino-CAN/src` in the main folder of your sketch

 ## Credits